codeforpdx/website/_team/hugh.md

 ---
 name: Hugh Harker
-role: Co-Founder & CEO
+role: Founder & CEO
+bio: Hugh is a professional urbanist and developer.
+He started Code for PDX in May of 2018 and leads of our Dwellingly project.
+image: /assets/images/team/hugh_sq.jpeg
 email: hugh@codeforpdx.org
-bio: A professional urbanist and developer.
-Hugh started Code for PDX in May of 2018.
-He comes from Cumberland, RI by way of Athens, GA.
-image: /assets/images/team/hugh_sq.jpeg
+linkedin: hugh-harker
 order: 1
 ---